CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

      ![edit group](../Images/edit-group1.png)

 1. You can assign policy and initiative parameters to be used during the assignment process.
-Skip this section and click on **Review + Create** to validate your settings.
+Skip this section and click on **Review + create** to validate your settings.
 Then, click on **Create**

 1. You should now see your new initiative listed here **Custom Benchmark** along with the additional metadata (scope, category, etc.)